HealthCatalyst/documentation/templates/index.md

 ## What can you do with it?

-* Compare models based on your data.
+* Create and compare models based on your data.
 * Save and deploy a model.
 * Perform risk-adjusted comparisons.
 * Do trend analysis following [Nelson rules](https://en.wikipedia.org/wiki/Nelson_rules).